-Regardless of keystroke configuration, LiveSession never records passwords (inputs with
+Regardless of keystroke configuration, LiveSession never records passwords (inputs with type="password") or credit card information (all inputs with autocomplete property starting with cc-)

-1. Enable global keystrokes tracking
+1. Enable global keystroke tracking

-After turning global keystrokes tracking on, You should test this option on your development environment first to ensure that all sensitive data is not exposed to our tracker.
+After turning global keystrokes tracking on, you should test this option on your development environment first to ensure that all sensitive data is not exposed to our tracker.

 After change, it should look like that: